Ryan-Bauroth/SobelEdgeDetector/README.md

 so we have to estimate the gradient by assessing the change in both the X and Y directions over a 3x3 area of pixels.
 Doing this across the entire image forms an array representing the estimated amount of change for each pixel.

+*In the example image above, notice the edge vectors.*

 The values of this array are then normalized from (0-255) and turned back into an image.

+*In the example image above, notice the output image*

 ## Otsu's Method
 With the base method of edge detection, images often are muted.